 Women have a very different approach to living and functioning than the traditional western male approach.
 In it, "affiliation is valued as highly as, or more highly than, self-enhancement.
 Moreover, it allows for the emergence of the truth: that for everyone-men as well as women-individual development proceeds only by means of connection."
-(Miller, p.
+(Miller, 1986, p.
 83)

 For some women, this may mean a connection to a partner, particularly a male partner; that any accomplishment would not be worthwhile unless there was a man to make it so.
 That was certainly true for my own mother.
-Although she rose to the top of her profession and was the first female United States Magistrate in the State of California, she felt her life was meaningless until she secured the love of my step-father, at age 65.
-I do not share that feeling in terms of having a male partner, although it is true for me that without close friendships or community, my life does not feel meaningful.
-I love my husband and children and want them to be in my community, but without close friendships, including my relationships with my siblings, my life would feel meaningless.
+Although she rose to the top of her profession and was the first female United States Magistrate in the State of California, she felt her life was empty until she secured the love of my step-father, at age 65.
+I, too, would feel emptiness without my husband or son, but equally true for me is that without close friendships or community, including my siblings, my life would feel meaningless.

-Continues Miller: "Our only hope, both women and men, really lies in us placing our faith in others, "in the context of being a social being, related to other human beings, in their hands as well as one's own.
+Continues Miller: "Our only hope, both women and men, really lies in us placing our faith in others", "in the context of being a social being, related to other human beings, in their hands as well as one's own.
 Women learn very young they must rest primarily on this faith...Men's only hope lies in affiliation, too, but for them it can seem an impediment, a loss, a danger, or at least second best.
-By contrast, affiliations, relationships, make women feel deeply satisfied, fulfilled, 'successful', free to go on to other things.
+By contrast, affiliations, relationships, make women feel deeply satisfied, fulfilled, 'successful', free to go on to other things."
 (Miller, 1986, p.
 85.)